Munich What to visit

 • L’Osteria: a very nice space that serves very tasty and giant pizzas!

-• The Hutong Club: Asian restaurant with friendly vibe and truly delicious dishes
+• The Hutong Club: Asian restaurant with a friendly vibe and truly delicious dishes

 • Cotidiano Promenadeplatz: for a more urban and delicious breakfast or brunch

 • Haxnbauer: the only restaurant with typical food on this visit.
-Although a bit touristic, I recommend some of the typical dishes: Käsespätzle and Schweinshaxe.
+Although a bit touristy, I recommend some of the typical dishes: Käsespätzle and Schweinshaxe.

 Disclaimer: this post may contain some affiliate links, which means I get a small commission if you buy something through my links.
 This doesn’t represent any additional cost to you and you’ll be supporting my work here on the blog😊